fxbuson/Osmago-s-Phyrexian-Search-Engine/README.md

 Once you have a result, you will see a popup window with two sections: a first showing any known word (at least the ones I'm quite certain of) that matches to your query, then a list of every instance from every official and accurate source of Phyrexian taht matches to your query.
 This means that known words will have duplicates in the second section.

 You can also choose which font to use, including my own and three others from the community.
 Thank you u/Aldurethar for helping me find these.

+An alternative way to use the Engine is trying to search for English terms with "Search English".
+Only exact matches will give results (so watch out for typos) and be aware that some words are not written in the Engine exactly like their translations.
+For example, "Upkeep" appears as "Step" and "Destroyer" as "Destroy".
+This was made to more accurately represent the roots of words, so if you want proper translations for every term check out the Phyrexian Dictionary.

 ## Disclaimers
 What I mean by "official and accurate" Phyrexian sources is that they were released by WotC and are written in the Phyrexian language.
 For example, fan-made phyrexian text might be accurate but not official, and [the Phyrexian Wurmcoil Engine](https://www.reddit.com/r/PhyrexianLanguage/comments/ny0n2g/from_a_wotc_survey_dont_know_if_its_been_analyzed/) is official but not accurate (english words are phonetically written using phyrexian characters).